erumfaham/inprosysmedia-likes-dislikes-post/readme.txt

 === inprosysmedia-likes-dislikes-post ===
-Contributors: (erumfaham@gmail.com)
+Contributors: erumfaham
-Tags: like, dislike, postlikedislik
-Requires at least: 5.3
+Tags: like, dislike, post like dislike, post like,post dislike,like count,dislike count Requires at least: 5.3
 Tested up to: 5.8
 Stable tag: 4.3